Alfred Stieglitz: New York and the Camera Club (1891–1901)

 On September 27, 1898, Stieglitz's daughter, Katherine "Kitty", was born.
 Using Emmy's inheritance, the couple hired a governess, cook and a chambermaid.
 Stieglitz worked at the same pace as before the birth of his daughter, and as a result, the couple predominantly lived separate lives under the same roof.

-In November 1898, a group of photographers in Munich, Germany, mounted an exhibit of their work in conjunction with a show of graphic prints from artists that included Edvard Munch and Henri de Toulouse-Lautrec.
-They called themselves the "Secessionists", a term that Stieglitz latched onto for both its artistic and its social meanings.
-Four years later, he used this same name for a newly formed group of pictorial photographers that he organized in New York.

 In May 1899, Stieglitz was given a one-man exhibition, consisting of eighty-seven prints, at the Camera Club.
 The strain of preparing for this show, coupled with the continuing efforts to produce Camera Notes, took a toll on Stieglitz's health.
 To lessen his burden he brought in his friends Joseph Keiley and Dallet Fugeut, neither of whom were members of the Camera Club, as associate editors of Camera Notes.
 Upset by this intrusion from outsiders, not to mention their own diminishing presence in the Club's publication, many of the older members of the Club began to actively campaign against Stieglitz's editorial authority.
 Stieglitz spent most of 1900 finding ways to outmaneuver these efforts, embroiling him in protracted administrative battles.

-One of the few highlights of that year was Stieglitz's introduction to a new photographer, Edward Steichen, at the First Chicago Photographic Salon.
-Steichen, originally a painter, brought many of his artistic instincts to photography.
-The two became good friends and colleagues.

 Due to the continued strain of managing the Camera Club, by the following year he collapsed in the first of several mental breakdowns.
 He spent much of the summer at the family's Lake George home, Oaklawn, recuperating.
 When he returned to New York, he announced his resignation as editor of Camera Notes.